ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 23.2 SQLite Fallback

-`USE_SQLITE=true` exists only as a local fallback for quick testing outside the normal Docker/PostgreSQL deployment.
-The intended deployment uses PostgreSQL.
+The intended deployment uses PostgreSQL through Docker Compose.
+SQLite fallback is not part of the supported deployment path and should not be relied on for normal testing or production use.

 ### 23.3 Article Storage